iamdcj/javascripts/core/lexical-structure/semicolons/README.md

 There reason semicolons can be omitted in certain situations is due to the ASI mechanism built into the parsing engine.

+If you use semicolons, or you don't, understanding how ASI works is still a requirement when engineering JavaScript programs.

 ### Automatic Semicolon Insertion

-ASI is essentially a set of rules which determine when a semicolon will be automatically placed into a part of the application during the parsing phase.
+ASI is essentially a set of rules which determine when a semicolon will/will not be automatically placed into a part of the application during the parsing phase.

-If you use semicolons, or you don't, understanding how ASI works is still pretty useful.

 The rules of ASI: